About Our Program

 ***The most effective way to disseminate the tickets would be at a monthly Community Event.
 At this Event, the names of registered organizations would randomly be chosen for Barclays Center games and events.
 This system not only provides transparency but also ensures that every organization has an equal and fair chance of winning!!!

 DBNA’s 1st Community Tickets Sweepstakes Event was held at the historic House of The Lord Church on September 21, 2012.
 We moved to Ronald Edmonds Learning Center/MS113 due to the rapid growth and interest in our program.
-We’ve been in existence for over a year and have registered over 370 Brooklyn based not for profit and community-based organizations.
+We’ve been in existence for five years and have registered over 600 Brooklyn based not for profit and community-based organizations.

 We invite you to take a look at our Community Tickets Sweepstakes Experience below.
 We hope you enjoy browsing as much as we enjoyed experiencing.